skip to content

 Trauma Resilience in UK Policing

-The Trauma Resilience in UK Policing project explored how to better support the brain's ability to process trauma exposure and maintain resilience in contemporary operational policing.
-The project was sponsored by Police Care UK and works in collaboration with the Department of Sociology.
-Together, we provided practical techniques, training material and evidence-based insight to bring real effective change to trauma management for police officers, staff and their families- material and training that is still available today.
+The Trauma Resilience in UK Policing project explores how to better support the brain's ability to process trauma exposure and maintain resilience in contemporary operational policing and how this transfers across to other Emergency Response work, such as the RNLI.
+The project is sponsored by The Wates Family Enterprise Trust in 2024-2025 and works in collaboration with the Department of Sociology.
+Together, we provide practical techniques, training material and evidence-based insight to bring real effective change to trauma management for Emergency Responders and their families.
+The project also feeds into the work of The Royal Foundation of the Prince and Princess of Wales through their Senior Leaders Board and to the National Police Chief's Council regarding policing culture.

-The project was reported on by BBC News, BBC Inside out, Channel 4 Dispatches and The One Show as well as having featured in the national press, including newspapers, digital coverage and radio throughout 2019.
+The project has been reported on by BBC News, BBC Inside out, Channel 4 Dispatches and The One Show as well as having featured in the national press, including newspapers, digital coverage and radio throughout 2019.
 The study was also selected for the Cambridge Research Evaluation Framework (REF) 2021 and nominated for the Vice Chancellor’s Research Impact and Engagement Awards 2019.
-Here is a testimonial to the work from AC Neil Basu QPM National Lead for Counter Terrorism Policing
+We also represented the work at the May 2024 Westminster Select Committee for Policing.
+Here is a testimonial to some of the work from AC Neil Basu QPM former National Lead for Counter Terrorism Policing:

 “Counter Terrorism Policing is full of officers and staff who do not need to be motivated to stop terrorists.
 They get up every day to put themselves psychologically and physically in harm’s way on behalf of the public they are sworn to protect.
 But, behind the badge they are human beings who experience the most terrible things and it has a profound impact that needs training care and support - precisely the kind of training, care and support you provide.
 I am more grateful for your help than I can possibly express in this short statement but simply I say - thank you.”

-Read more at: Establishing the evidence base: 'Policing: The Job & The Life' Survey (2018)
+Read more at: The living evidence base: 'Policing: The Job & The Life'

-Establishing the evidence base: 'Policing: The Job & The Life' Survey (2018)
+The living evidence base: 'Policing: The Job & The Life'

 Extensive qualitative research (i.e. focus groups, consultation and job shadowing) was undertaken through Autumn 2018 and into Spring 2019 with SO15 & Counter-Terrorism, emergency call handling, online Child Sexual Exploitation (CSE) and firearms units.
+In 2020-2022 Dr Jess extended this to observational and qualitative research into resilience in covert surveillance (such as TSUs).
 We uncovered how individuals develop unique skills and coping mechanisms to process trauma exposure and provide recommendations for training, assessment and wellbeing support for those in similar high-risk roles.
+From 2024 Dr Jess will be working with those specialising in Digital Exploitation and also with those involved in more discrete roles within the military, here and abroad.
+With the RNLI, her work will also extend to supporting those involved in high-risk lifeboat stations dealing with suicide and migrant boats.

-Read more at: The new Police Traumatic Events Checklist (PTEC)
+Read more at: Police Traumatic Events Checklist (PTEC): UK and Abroad

 Everyday trauma exposure is becoming increasingly accepted as part of contemporary policing, yet there are no means of quantifying it.
-Police Care UK and The University of Cambridge has produced the UK’s first police-specific trauma exposure events checklist (PTEC) to enable forces to do just that.
+This project has produced the UK’s first police-specific trauma exposure events checklist (PTEC) to enable forces to do just that.

 Latest news